Superalgos/Superalgos/README.md

 * No need to integrate a charing library, Superalgos has its own integrated Charting System.
 * No need to manage task data or execution dependencies by yourself.
 Superalgos allows you to define Tasks and distribute them acrross a Trading Farm, and it takes cares of the data and execution dependencies, so that each task automatically starts when their dependencies are ready.

+# Superalgos respects you

+* No ads, anywhere.
+* No sign up / logins.
+* No usage data collection of any kind.
+* Runs on 100% uncompilled code you can read and audit.

 # Getting Started

 ## Instalation